 To ensure the drawer box dries square, clamp in place and check for square.
 Adjust as needed and allow the glue to dry according to the instructions on the label.

 For a more secure drawer that can handle more weight, pocket hole screws and glue are the better joinery option.

 To hide the pocket holes, position them on the front if you plan to add a drawer front and on the side if not.
 We plan to add a drawer front, so we positioned our pocket holes on the front and back pieces.

 Drill Pocket Holes

-Slide the front piece into the pocket hole jig and screw four evenly spaced holes.
+Slide the front piece into the pocket hole jig and drill four evenly spaced holes.
 Turn it around to the other end and repeat this process.
 Once complete, move on to the back piece and repeat the process.